 Thinking about making a career change?
 Consider working in the cannabis industry!
 People from all over the United States and Canada are taking advantage of new openings in the legal cannabis job market.
 Working with cannabis can be incredibly fun and rewarding, especially if you’re able to help the public understand what the plant has to offer.
 If you have experience with cannabis, retail, or medicinal plant biology, you would be wise to seek out positions as a budtender.
 This fast growing market has a lot to offer employees both financially and in terms of lifestyle, but it is far from a chill job!

 To understand what it’s really like to work with cannabis everyday, you have to explore a day in the life of a budtender.
-Keep in mind that this role might look a little different depending on what state you live in, but if you love learning about cannabis and enjoy helping people, it will be a role you can succeed in.
+Keep in mind that this role might look a little different depending on what state you live in, but if you love learning about cannabis, enjoy helping people, and maybe have a knack for sales, it will be a role you can succeed in.

 Capturing A Day in the Life of a Budtender

 While cannabis has been an elusive and taboo topic since it was made illegal in the 1930s, selling cannabis in a retail store is not as glamorous as it sounds.
 In reality, working as a budtender is not much different than working in a clothing or grocery store.
 At the end of the day, your focus will be on helping people learn about the products and meeting your sales quotas.
 Of course, being passionate about cannabis really helps!